AdobeDocs/analytics.en/help/import/data-connectors/kampyle-home/kampyle-prereqs.md

 ## Prerequisites for Kampyle customers: {#section-4bbbca50e74d4f218414ae0cc535b8e9}

 * You must be a current customer of Kampyle for Websites.
-* You must be an Adobe Marketing Cloud admin user with permissions to enable data connectors.
+* You must be an Adobe Experience Cloud admin user with permissions to enable data connectors.
 * You must be able to retrieve the Kampyle Private Key from the Kampyle Feedback Form management UI.

   [Retrieve the Kampyle Private Key](../kampyle-home/kampyle-private-key.md#task-08684d84572c48acb6fa90f0072526fb)